-Providing open and equitable access to information about critical Internet resources by enabling the adaptation of adequate national and/or regional policy processes, specifically for IP-based networks - including the transition from IPv4 and migration to/deployment of IPv6, domain names and their internationalized versions - and ensuring that countries improve awareness of issues pertaining to Internet-related public policy, including Internet governance, are key issues for [ ] ITU Member States.
+Providing open and equitable access to information about critical Internet resources by enabling the adaptation of adequate national and/or regional policy processes, specifically for IP-based networks - including the transition from IPv4 and migration to/deployment of IPv6, domain names and their internationalized versions - and ensuring that countries improve awareness of issues pertaining to Internet-related public policy, including Internet governance, are key issues for [all stakeholders, including ] ITU Member States.

 With the ever-increasing migration to all-IP based networks and the evolution of the current Internet governance arrangements, many developing countries need to build national capacity and improve their contribution and involvement in the management and effective governance of the Internet.